Quickstart: Integrate an Azure Storage account with Azure CDN

-If you want to specify advanced configuration settings for your CDN endpoint, such as the optimization type, you can instead use the Azure CDN extension to create a CDN endpoint, or a CDN profile.
+If you want to specify advanced configuration settings for your CDN endpoint, such as large file download optimization, you can instead use the Azure CDN extension to create a CDN profile and endpoint.

 To access cached content on the CDN, use the CDN URL provided in the portal.
 The address for a cached blob has the following format:

-After you enable CDN access to a storage account, all publicly available objects are eligible for CDN edge caching.
-If you modify an object that's currently cached in the CDN, the new content will not be available via CDN until CDN refreshes its content after the time-to-live period for the cached content expires.
+After you enable Azure CDN access to a storage account, all publicly available objects are eligible for CDN POP caching.
+If you modify an object that's currently cached in the CDN, the new content will not be available via Azure CDN until Azure CDN refreshes its content after the time-to-live period for the cached content expires.

 If you no longer want to cache an object in Azure CDN, you can take one of the following steps:

 - Make the container private instead of public.
 For more information, see Manage anonymous read access to containers and blobs.